 On Monday, our friends had a late flight from Dalaman airport back to the UK.
-Rather than us sitting around, waiting and moping all day, we decided to make their last few hours in Turkey a bit more entertaining and we hired a car so we could spend some time in Göcek and Dalyan.
+Rather than us sitting around, waiting and moping all day, we decided to make their last few hours in Turkey a bit more entertaining.
+We hired a car so we could spend some time in Göcek and Dalyan.

 You may remember we spent the day in Göcek in January of this year; again when we were taking friends back to the Dalaman airport.
 I posted photos of an empty marina on a dull, rainy day and we huddled inside the only cafe that was open and enjoyed an Efes Pilsen and a burger together.